 Strathclyde Business School has been delivering the Strathclyde MBA on an executive (part-time) basis via our international centres since 1988.
 We’ve successfully offered and developed the MBA in the UAE since 1995.

 A pioneering and experienced MBA provider, we update and review our MBA to reflect the current business environment.
 Strathclyde’s MBA is strategy-focused and blends theoretical and practical business learning.
 Our MBA is flexible, and responsive to the needs of working individuals.
 Our wide choice of electives can help you personalise the programme to suit your business interests.
-These elective classes can be studied in Abu Dhabi or Dubai, as well as in Glasgow or at our other international centres, to give you an international learning and networking experience.
+These elective classes can be studied in UAE, as well as in Glasgow or at our other international centres, to give you an international learning and networking experience.